-Congratulations for taking action, here is my definition of Success that I learned from Atlanta Motivational Speaker Dale Calvert.
+Congratulations on taking action, here is my definition of success that I learned from Atlanta Motivational Speaker Dale Calvert.

-May sound obvious but it’s very common for people who are doing creative work to get involved with the work that they believe is the most interesting, and what they should be known for and compensated financially for, when in reality you have a customer base or an audience and that’s what you need to deliver on.
+It may sound obvious but it’s very common for people who are doing creative work to get involved with the work that they believe is the most interesting, and what they should be known for and compensated financially for when in reality you have a customer base or an audience and that’s what you need to deliver on.
 If you can figure that out you probably will be very successful.

 If you’re interested in doing freelance work I do know people who are very successful at it, but it also requires in addition to being a good photographer, being a good business person, and being good at networking.

 The best advice that I can give you if that’s the road you want to take there’s no easy way to get there, but I would find somebody to mentor with, somebody that you can go study with, an apprentice with, carry their gear, make coffee, whatever and observe what it is they’re doing, get to know them and get to understand the business.
 I think that’s probably the best way to figure that out.